apcountryman/picolibrary/docs/event_driven_state_machine.md

 Note that there is an error in line "(2)" of Figure 2.12 ("s1-INIT;" should not be present).
-The example assumes that the `PICOLIBRARY_SUPPRESS_HUMAN_READABLE_EVENT_INFORMATION` project configuration option is `OFF`.
+The example assumes that the `PICOLIBRARY_SUPPRESS_HUMAN_READABLE_EVENT_INFORMATION` project configuration option is `ON`.
 ```c++
 #include <cstdlib>
 #include <iostream>